Nguyễn Phú Trọng: Death

 On 18 July 2024, Trọng was replaced on a caretaker basis as General Secretary of the CPV by President Tô Lâm due to ill health.

 Trọng died at 13:38 (local time) on 19 July 2024 at Central Military Hospital 108 in Hanoi, at the age of 80.
 State media, citing information from the CPV's Board of Health Protection and Care for Central Officials (Ban Bảo vệ, chăm sóc sức khỏe cán bộ Trung ương), stated that he died "after a period of illness".
 His death was announced to the public at around 18:00 (UTC+07:00).
 The Vietnamese and Lao governments declared an official mourning period for 25 and 26 July.
-Tô Lâm became interim General Secretary upon Trong's death.
+Tô Lâm became interim General Secretary upon Trọng's death.

 Messages of condolences were sent from 130 countries and 32 organizations, including the leaders of Laos, Cambodia, China, Russia, Belarus, Cuba, Thailand, Malaysia, Singapore, India, North Korea, South Korea, Turkmenistan, the United States, Japan, Australia, France, Germany, Italy, Canada, the United Kingdom and others.
 Additionally, the United States' ambassador to Vietnam, Marc Knapper, also released a statement of condolences.
 The Cuban government declared three days of state mourning.